 5. One page in different categories

-It happens that the same page need to be available in several subfolders at the same time.
+It happens that the same page needs to be available in several subfolders at the same time.
 In this case, several pages appear with the same content and different url.
 For example, the same product is available both in the catalog and on the sale page: site.com/catalog/product and site.com/sale/product.
-And the canonical will help SE to indicate which url has priority.
+And canonical helps SE to indicate which url has priority.

 6. Same content on different sites

 If you own several sites that often publish the same content, you can point which one is more important using canonical tags.